-Titanium is currently the best material resistant to the corrosion of seawater at normal temperatures.
-It has good corrosion resistance even in polluted seawater, hot seawater (less than 120 ° C), sea mud, flowing seawater.
 Its excellent corrosion resistance is due to its good self-passivation.
 When it is damaged to some extent, the surface oxide film or passivation film can quickly repair and recover itself.
-That is to say, titanium is almost non-corrosive in the ocean.
-The titanium surface has a strong and tough oxide film, so its corrosion resistance is better than other metals.
+That is to say, it is almost non-corrosive in the ocean.
+Its surface has a strong and tough oxide film, so its corrosion resistance is better than other metals.

-In the design of anti-corrosion equipment, the corrosion margin in the thickness direction of the load-bearing structural components can be greatly reduced, and the construction materials are greatly saved; the anti-corrosion equipment can be designed with the same life as the main body, reducing the frequency of maintenance, greatly reducing maintenance costs, and improving equipment service capabilities; titanium equipment does not require coating protection when used in the ocean, which simplifies the manufacturing process, shortens the construction period, and reduces the manufacturing cost.
+In the design of anti-corrosion equipment, the corrosion margin in the thickness direction of the load-bearing structural components can be greatly reduced, and the construction materials are greatly saved.
+The anti-corrosion equipment can be designed with the same life as the main body, reducing the frequency of maintenance, greatly reducing maintenance costs, and improving equipment service capabilities.
+Titanium equipment does not require coating protection when used in the ocean, which simplifies the manufacturing process, shortens the construction period, and reduces manufacturing costs.

 Titanium and titanium alloys have the best impact resistance, which is conducive to the ability of marine equipment to withstand the periodic impact of the waves and improve the safety and reliability of the equipment.

-Titanium has good machining performance, and can be made into practical engineering materials of various shapes and specifications, including titanium plates, titanium rods, titanium tubes, titanium wires, titanium foils, titanium forgings, etc.; Most titanium and its alloys have good weldability, and the strength coefficient of the weld can reach above 0.9; Titanium metal rarely generates delayed cracks after welding, and its equipment generally does not require post-weld heat treatment, which is beneficial to the construction of large-scale engineering equipment such as ships and marine engineering.
+Most titanium and its alloys have good weldability, and the strength coefficient of the weld can reach above 0.9.
+Titanium metal rarely generates delayed cracks after welding, and its equipment generally does not require post-weld heat treatment, which is beneficial to the construction of large-scale engineering equipment such as ships and marine engineering.